DennisPing/cs6650-twinder-a3/README.md

 ## Key Takeaways

 - DynamoDB scales very well but RIP your credit card.
-- Don't use DynamoDB... just keep it simple with PostgresQL, MySQL, or SQLite.
+- Don't use DynamoDB... just keep it simple with PostgreSQL or SQLite.

 ## Design